Producer: Psion, 16K

 The little man can fight back slightly more easily than in other games as he approaches with a fully-loaded laser gun.
 If the ghosts get too close you can blast them away but only until your energy runs out.
 It seems as if the space age is over-running everything.
 Gulpman is available from Campbell Systems and costs £5.95.

 Hungry Horace, from Sinclair Research, has developed a reputation as a fun game; in fact Horace is almost a legend.
-The game is a great improvement on the original and remained at the top of the software top ten for some time.
+The game is a great improvement on the original and has remained at the top of the software top ten for some time.

 Horace is a large purple blob which has sprouted arms and legs.
-He wanders round the maze which looks like a park, eating everything in his path and trying to avoid the guards who act like ghosts and try to capture him.
+He wanders around the maze which looks like a park, eating everything in his path and trying to avoid the guards who act like ghosts and try to capture him.
 He can scare away the guards by using the alarm bell situated somewhere in the maze.

 If Horace reaches the exit of one of the mazes he can enter the next maze and continue to the next exit.
 The mazes become more difficult as Horace proceeds further in his adventure and we managed to reach only the third maze.
 With a large amount of skill, however, it should be possible to go further.